alamin-karno/flutter-crisp-chat/README.md

 - [x] Null-safety enable
 - [x] Easy to use
 - [x] Customizable
+- [x] User configuration with company and geoLocation
 - [x] Supports for iOS & Android

 ## Installation